WillForan/subiFaces_condCodes/readme.markdown

 * print subj, condition, phase, decoded roi, and other data

 ### subj_cond_phase.pl ###
-* works on combined.tsv to create xls/*xls
+* works on combined.tsv to create xls/\*xls
 * assumes sort, partitions condition-phase into worksheets of per subject xls

+## transposeAverages.pl ###
+ take ryans script output and make row for each subject-condtion-phase pairing

 ## Files ##
 From: